jdc-cunningham/baka-vida/DEVLOG.md

 I woke up at 3PM today/went to the gym already, mostly recovered from the small food coma (had a large Caramel Frapuccino, Spicy McChicken and Double Cheeseburger) makes me want to pass out.

+7:58 PM
+I struggle to work on this app because I don't really want to make it...
+I need it but I don't want to make it/don't feel joy.

+8:15 PM
+Stuck on this `Unable to resolve module nanoid/non-secure`

+8:30 PM
+REEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE

+One of those moments where Windows pisses me of "You cant delete node_modules, these aren't Joanna's node_modules"

+Waiting for the configuring stuff to end/app opens again in emulator hopefully fixes the nanoid problem above

+This keyboard is not very good on the Surface Book 3, it's mushy

+OMG this is taking a while... watching the terminal say `EXECUTING [4m 36s]`

+Goddddd LinkedIn is so cringe the stuff I see on there, ahh well.
+Gotta only go on there when looking for work.

+WTH man...
+8 minutes in still executing

+Set it to best performance, power mode will see if that speeds it up

+8:48 PM
+OMG finally back to building

+9:00 PM
+Damn this progress is slow

 ### 03/22/2025

 I'm trying to work on this but I'm working two jobs.